Reducing Radiological Exposure

 To receive 0.8 CH for this course, you must achieve mastery of the content and submit an evaluation as instructed at the end of the course.
 This course contains 18 questions.

-Order forms are in the supporting documents section.
+Order forms are available in the supporting documents section on the side of this page.

 AORN is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.